gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

-Commands are callable instance attributes of a Commands class instance (i.e. :class:`open_gopro.api.ble_commands.BleCommands` or :class:`open_gopro.api.wifi_commands.WifiCommands`), thus they can be called directly:
+Commands are callable instance attributes of a Commands class instance (i.e. :class:`open_gopro.api.ble_commands.BleCommands` or :class:`open_gopro.api.http_commands.HttpCommands`), thus they can be called directly:

 .. code-block:: python